DUO-VSR: Dual-Stream Distillation for One-Step Video Super-Resolution¶

 TL;DR¶

-The paper proposes DUO-VSR, a three-stage distillation framework that compresses multi-step video super-resolution models into a one-step generator through progressive guided distillation initialization, dual-stream distillation (joint optimization of DMD and RFS-GAN), and preference-guided refinement.
-It achieves approximately 50× acceleration while surpassing the visual quality of previous one-step VSR methods.
+This paper proposes DUO-VSR, a three-stage distillation framework.
+It compresses multi-step video super-resolution models into a one-step generator through progressive guided distillation initialization, dual-stream distillation (joint optimization of DMD and RFS-GAN), and preference-guided fine-tuning.
+This achieves approximately 50× acceleration while exceeding the visual quality of previous one-step VSR methods.

 Background & Motivation¶